LOC: Kargil: Soundtrack

-Critical reception
+Reception

-Anupama Chopra of India Today called LOC:Kargil "Wasted effort" and wrote "Stretching to more than four hours, the film feels almost as long as the actual conflict."
+Anupama Chopra of India Today called LOC: Kargil "Wasted effort" and wrote, "Stretching to more than four hours, the film feels almost as long as the actual conflict."
 Anita Bora for Rediff.com wrote, "The battle scenes are gruesome, loud and hammer at you, much like the blazing guns in the background.
 But a lot has gone into making the scenes as realistic as possible. ...
 The one negative factor is its length.
 This might deter many from watching the movie.
 Possibly a slightly edited version, keeping it within 3 hours is called for".
+Kavitha K of Deccan Herald wrote, "The movie has crisp dialogues (O.P.
+Dutta), good cinematography (Karim Khatri), well executed war sequences (Bhiku Verma), but fails to keep the viewer riveted for four long hours because of the surfeit of cameos, canons and caterwauling damsels."